martinkiefer/optimistic-sketching/README.md

 # optimistic-sketching
 An optimistic approach to FPGA-accelerated data-parallel sketching.
-This repository has an accompanying publication that is still
+This repository accompanies a publication that is under submission.
+Stay tuned.

 Over the next few days, this repository will be filled with the artifacts listed below.
 Further information can be found in the individual README files.